 A \emph{copula model} is a model $f$ for which there is a copula $C:[0,1]^n\rightarrow [0,1]$ such that

 for all $p\in \Delta^n_{\rm ma}$ and $s\in \R^n$.
-The left hand side of~\eqref{eq:cdf} reports the cumulative probability $f(p)$ assigns to $s$, that is, the probability of $\{s':s'_i \leq s_i\mbox{ for all }i\}$.
+The left-hand side of~\eqref{eq:cdf} reports the cumulative probability $f(p)$ assigned to $s$, that is, the probability of $\{s':s'_i \leq s_i\mbox{ for all }i\}$.
 As in the standard single-dimensional case, this object uniquely pins down $f(p)$, through an inclusion-exclusion principle.
-The right hand side applies the copula $C$ to the cumulative probabilites of the marginals $p_i$.
+The right-hand side applies the copula $C$ to the cumulative probabilities of the marginals $p_i$.

 If $C$ is the independence copula, the corresponding copula model is the \emph{independence model}.
-The Fr\'echet-Hoeffding upper bound model is closely related to the \emph{progressive random choice} model of \cite{prc}.

-We now show what happens with the application of the Fr\'echet-Hoeffding upper bound.
+We now demonstrate what happens when the Fr\'echet-Hoeffding upper bound is applied.
 First, consider $(p_1,p_2)$, then the Fr\'echet-Hoeffding upper bound model results in

 { }

 To find $f(p)(2,3)$ for the Fr\'echet upper bound, we observe that the cumulative probability of $(2,3)$ is $3/4$; then similarly subtract the cumulative probabilities of $(2,2)$ ($1/2$) and $(1,3)$ ($1/2$), and add the cumulative probability of $(1,2)$ ($1/2$), resulting in $f(p)(2,3)=1/4$.
 This model actually always recommends a joint distribution whose support is weakly ordered: in this case, the support is concentrated on the elements $(1,1)\leq (1,2) \leq (2,3) \leq (3,4)$; all other elements get probability zero.